-Needless to say, Bario was actually my serendipity when I planned out my trip in Borneo.
+Needless to say, Bario was actually my serendipity when I planned out my trip to Borneo.
 Before I finally decided to go there, I knew nothing about Bario or Kelabit Highlands in general.
+But in this post, I want to share some tips on where to stay and what to do around Kelabit Highlands in Sarawak.

 Why I Was Interested in Visiting Bario